BrunoAntao/rpg-pi/readme.md

 # STR DEX INT

-**STR DEX INT** is a game focused on its multiplayer aspects, aiming towards building a competetive enviroment where the player can chose from 3 classes:
+**STR DEX INT** is a game focused on its multiplayer aspects, aiming towards building a competetive enviroment where the player can choose from 3 classes:

 1. **Warrior**
 2. **Ranger**